Estoril Open (tennis)

-The Estoril Open (also known as the Millennium Estoril Open for sponsorship purposes) is an ATP clay court tennis tournament held in the Portuguese Riviera.
+The Estoril Open (also known as the Millennium Estoril Open for sponsorship purposes) is an ATP 250 clay court tennis tournament held in the Portuguese Riviera.
 The event takes place at the sports complex of Clube de Ténis do Estoril in Cascais.

+History

-The tournament was removed from the 2025 ATP calendar, and its future was left uncertain, until it was announced in September 2024 that it would be returning in 2025 as an ATP Challenger 175 event, and an ATP 250 in 2026 and 2027.
+The tournament was removed from the 2025 ATP calendar, and its future was left uncertain, until it was announced in September 2024 that it would be returning in 2025 as an ATP Challenger 175, and an ATP 250 event in 2026 and 2027.

 Estoril Open was created by former Dutch tennis player Benno van Veggel and Portuguese football agent Jorge Mendes in 2015 to replace the Portugal Open, which was canceled due to lack of sponsorships.